All Episodes

 And a series of miracles that structured this country to give it staying power, if you will.

-Imagine a document rent written hundreds of years ago that still is the shining jewel of the world in terms of self-government.
+Imagine a document written hundreds of years ago that still is the shining jewel of the world in terms of self-government.

-Despite the fact that there are Americans who don't like it and want to get rid of it, all the more reason for young people today to understand it.
+Timeless, despite the fact that there are Americans who don't like it and want to get rid of it, all the more reason for young people today to understand it.

 That's the task that we have undertaken.